 CISA, which stands for Certified Information Systems Auditor, is the most recognized designation for IS audit control, assurance, and security professionals.
+The purpose is to help determine if a person is qualified to hold the certification.
+What determines qualification is set by the ISACA and based on the work tasks and requirements for working in the IT profession, or related fields.

 The CISA certification is one of the four granted by ISACA, an association established in 1969 for information systems audit, assurance, security, risk, privacy and governance professionals.
 ISACA has more than 140,000 members in 180 countries.
+It has been growing even more in the past decade with the demands for technology jobs increasing.

 I have had recruiters immediately disqualify me because i didn’t have my CISA and others wanted to make sure i was ‘actively pursuing’ it before we could continue talking.”

 IT Auditing itself is an increasingly important field as more accounting functions are being done through information systems.
 The higher emphasis on internal control in the last 10 years keeps pushing the demand higher.
+You can get in on that demand and take advantage of the opportunity to work in a highly respected field.

 Not surprisingly, the highest demand for CISAs comes from financial institutions in both audit and non-audit capacities, including IT risk management, IT compliance and IT controls analysts.

 Given the demand and the special expertise, it is not surprising that IT audit demands a higher salary than a generalist within the internal audit profession.
+If you want to make more money, this certification is going to help you do it.

 Here is a quick comparison on average US salaries for your reference: